learn-co-curriculum/reading-ios-inheritance/README.md

 And then a light bulb goes off: Wouldn't it be great if we could define the behavior and attributes of a card that is the same across all types of cards?
 Well, you are in luck.
 We can do this with inheritance!

-Whe can create a `Card` class that may be used as the "base" class for any type of card. `Card` objects all have certain similar properties and behaviors.
+We can create a `Card` class that may be used as the "base" class for any type of card. `Card` objects all have certain similar properties and behaviors.
 They have `content` on their front.
 They are able to be `flip`ed over.
 This way we only have to build out that functionality in one place.
 We can then create specific classes for `PlayingCard` and `SetCard` that implement the specific content of these games.

 To take the example further, combined, a set of cards make a `Deck`.
 Regardless of what kind of `Card`, a `Deck` of `Card` objects can be `shuffle`d and `deal`t!
 And it contains an `NSArray` of `Card` objects.
 Now we can subclass our `Deck` as a `PlayingCardDeck` and as a `SetCardDeck`.
 We won't take this part of the example further in this reading, but feel free to attempt building it as practice for a better understanding of inheritance.